 \subsection{Optical power}

-The measurements of the optical power of the illumination beam were carried out using a photodiode associated with a portable digital console for measuring optical power and energy (Thorlabs S121C \& PM100D).
-The optical power of the laser beam was measured in the waist plane of the laser, over an active detection area of 9.7 mm $\times$ 9.7 mm with an entrance aperture diameter of 9.5 mm.
+The optical power of the illumination beam was measured with a photodiode power sensor and digital console (Thorlabs S121C and PM100D).
+The beam power was measured in the waist plane over an active detection area of 9.7 mm $\times$ 9.7 mm with an entrance-aperture diameter of 9.5 mm.